qntoni/offline-password-reader-for-passbolt/README.md

 ### Administrators
 - Run `node src/admin/main.js`
 - It should create an `./exports` folder
-  - Inside this folder, you should have all the encrypted JSON for each users with their data that has been encrypted using their GPG public key stored in the database
+  - Inside this folder, you should have all the encrypted JSON for each users with their data that has been encrypted using their GPG public key stored in the passbolt database

 ### Users
 - Run `node src/cli/main.js`